NitinD97/Python/README.md

 # Python
 Codes made in python. \
 Just a simple python repository, for adding and collecting different types of python codes.
-Codes are for learning purposes only.
+Codes in this repository are for reference and usage if required.
+These can also be used to clarify general concepts in python.

 ## Running the scripts:
 The scripts are written in `python3.6`.